LironL99/portfolio/Log_Analysis_for_Verification_Simulations/README.md

    - Scatter plot highlighting tests with significantly higher runtime.

 ## Why It Stands Out
-This tool is not just about parsing logs—it provides **actionable insights** that help engineers optimize their verification workflow.
-By automating failure detection and performance tracking, it reduces debugging time and enhances efficiency in hardware verification environments.
+This tool enhances verification efficiency by automating log analysis and failure detection.
+Engineers can use it to pinpoint recurring issues, optimize test performance, and streamline debugging processes.

 ## Next Steps
 - Expand support for additional log formats.
-- Implement advanced trend analysis for recurring failures.
+- Implement trend analysis for recurring failures.
 - Develop automated alert mechanisms for critical failures.

 ## Contact